-Over the past few months, we’ve been travelling across our NZ, Melbourne and Perth offices to introduce you to the people behind CVCheck.
+Over the past few months, we’ve been traveling across our NZ, Melbourne and Perth offices to introduce you to the people behind CVCheck.
 Today on our blog we’re getting you acquainted with our CEO Rod Sherwood.

 Explain your role at CVCheck

 I’m the CEO and also a Director of the Board, as CVCheck is listed on the Australian Stock Exchange.
-As the CEO it’s my role to engage with our customers, our teams, our investors, our suppliers and others.
+As the CEO it’s my role to engage with our customers, our teams, our investors, our suppliers, and others.

 This role is all about passion, motivation and a real desire to work with a wide range of people.
 It’s a very interesting role.
 It requires a desire to get to know what people are doing and why they’re doing it.
 You need a good deal of empathy to understand how they’re feeling, and what their capabilities are across the company so that everyone is working effectively and collaboratively.
 The only way to achieve this is to have a company that is very people orientated, and the CEO needs to lead that.